Chinese mountain cat: Ecology and behaviour

-The Chinese mountain cat is active at night and preys on pikas, rodents and birds.
+The Chinese mountain cat preys on pikas, rodents and birds.
 It breeds between January and March.
 Females give birth to two to four kittens in a secluded burrow.

-Until 2007, the Chinese mountain cat was known only from six individuals, all living in Chinese zoos, and a few skins in museums.
+The burrows are typically abandoned marmot or badger dens on south-facing slopes.
+Cats have been observed to kill marmots before taking residence in their burrows.

+Ten Chinese mountain cats were studied in the Qilian Mountains from June 2020 to December 2021; they were active throughout the day but with a higher activity level from late afternoon to early night.

 Threats

 The Chinese mountain cat is threatened due to the organised poisoning of pikas.
 The poison used diminishes prey species and also kills cats unintentionally.

 Conservation

 Felis bieti is listed on CITES Appendix II.
 It is protected in China by laws such as the Animal Protection Law and the Forestry Law.
-Since February 2021, it is included in the National First-Class Protected Animals under the Law of the People’s Republic on the Conservation of Wild Animals.
+It has been listed as a vulnerable species on the IUCN Red List since 2002 and is included in the list of National First-Class Protected Animals under the Law of the People's Republic on the Conservation of Wild Animals since February 2021.

+In July 2023, a Chinese mountain cat was fitted with a GPS collar and released into the wild by the Qinghai Wildlife Rescue and Breeding Center.
+A five-year-old male was caught in a mouse trap when trying to hunt in a chicken pen.
+He was sent to the Center in June 2023 to be treated for a leg wound and for rehabilitation.